taeganwarren/taegan.link/README.md

 Uses the netlify-shortener npm package to automatically add a given URL to the \_redirects file, push the changes to github, and copy the url to my clipboard.
 Netlify will then automatically detect and deploy those changes.

-I then have added this function to my `.zshrc` so I can do all of this with one simple command from anywhere in my terminal.
+I then have added this function to my `.zshrc` so I can do all of this with one command.

 Ex: `shorten <domain> <slug>`
 ```